XuewenWangUGA/TRcaller/README.md

 # Scripts for the paper

-The scripts and setting files for TRcaller paper are in the folder: TRcaller_paper_files, scripts
+The scripts and setting files for TRcaller paper are in the folder: TRcaller_paper_files, scripts for TRcaller versions between 2.0

 TRcaller will generated the identical results for 20 core CODIS STRs independent of which forensic sequencing kits are used.